dssrgu/batch_rl/README.md

 # Offline Atari

-Code to run REM with offline Atari data.
-This code is based on [REM](https://github.com/google-research/batch_rl).
+Code to run REM and CQL with offline Atari data.
+This code is based on [REM](https://github.com/google-research/batch_rl) and [CQL](https://github.com/aviralkumar2907/CQL).

 ## Installation